 Audit: Some courses are available to take as a non-credit course at a reduced tuition rate.
 Students who choose the non-credit option may not combine the audit pricing with any other discount.
-Audit students are considered to be observers to the course; they are welcome to participate, but acceptance of coursework is up to the instructors discretion.
+Audit students are considered to be observers to the course; they are welcome to participate, but acceptance of coursework is at the instructors discretion.
 Grades are not issued for audit courses.

 - Audit to Credit changes are accepted within the first two course meetings, provided the instructor can provide a grade for all course work.
 In changing from audit to credit, students will be required to pay the tuition difference.

 - Credit to Audit changes are not accepted after the first course meeting.

 - Audit and CEU's: CEU's are not available for audit level courses.

 CEU: For more information, visit our page on Continuing Education Units.